 On certain bond issues, the Authority's earnings from the investment of bond proceeds are limited per Federal Income Tax rules.
 Yields in excess of Federal Limits are payable to the U.S. Treasury and are recorded as a liability.
-As of December 31, 2023, the Authority had arbitrage rebate liabilities totaling \$2,928,000 reported in the statements of net position as a component of "escrow deposits and unearned revenue".
-The net effect of changes in this liability are recorded as increases or reductions of "interest on investments" in the statement of revenues, expenses and changes in net position.
+As of December 31, 2024 and December 31, 2023, the Authority had arbitrage rebate liabilities totaling \$3,286,000 and \$2,928,000, respectively, and are reported in the statements of net position as a component of "escrow deposits and unearned revenue".
+The net effect of changes in this liability are recorded as increases or reductions of "interest on investments" in the statements of revenues, expenses and changes in net position.